pnp/blog/content/post/bulk-add-remove-users-to-microsoft-teams-using-the-cli-for.md

+---
-# Bulk add/remove users to Microsoft Teams using the CLI for Microsoft 365
+title: "Bulk add/remove users to Microsoft Teams using the CLI for Microsoft 365"
+date: 2021-10-05T03:08:00-04:00
+author: "Patrick Lamber"
+categories: []
+images: []
+tags: []
+type: "regular"
+draft: false

+---

 We will continue our journey with the most popular [sample